-IoT involves extending internet connectivity beyond standard devices, such as desktops, laptops, smartphones and tablets, to any range of traditionally "dumb" or non-internet-enabled physical devices and everyday objects.
-Embedded with technology, these devices can communicate and interact over the internet.
-They can also be remotely monitored and controlled.
+IoT extends internet connectivity beyond typical computing devices -- such as desktops, laptops, smartphones and tablets -- to any range of traditionally dumb or non-internet-enabled physical devices and everyday objects.
+Embedded with technology, these devices can communicate and interact over the internet, and can be remotely monitored and controlled.

 What is an example of an IoT device?

-Connected devices are part of an ecosystem in which every device talks to other related devices in an environment to automate home and industry tasks.
-They can communicate usable sensor data to users, businesses and other intended parties.
+Connected devices are part of an ecosystem in which every device talks to other related devices in the environment to automate home and industry tasks.
+They can transmit sensor data to users, businesses and other intended parties.
 The devices can be categorized into three main groups: consumer, enterprise and industrial.

-Enterprise IoT devices are edge devices designed to be used by a business.
-There are a huge variety of enterprise IoT devices available.
-These devices vary in capability but tend to be geared toward maintaining a facility or improving operational efficiency.
+Enterprise IoT devices are edge devices designed for businesses.
+There are a wide variety of enterprise IoT devices available.
+These devices vary in capabilities but tend to be geared toward maintaining a facility or improving operational efficiency.
 Some options include smart locks, smart thermostats, smart lighting and smart security.
 Consumer versions of these technologies exist as well.

-Industrial IoT (IIoT) devices are designed to be used in factories or other industrial environments.
-Most IIoT devices are sensors used to monitor an assembly line or other manufacturing process.
-Data from various types of sensors is transmitted to monitoring applications that ensure key processes are running optimally.
-These same sensors can also prevent unexpected downtime by predicting when parts will need to be replaced.
+Industrial IoT (IIoT) devices are designed for use in factories or other industrial environments.
+Most IIoT devices are sensors used to monitor an assembly line or other manufacturing processes.
+Sensor data is transmitted to monitor applications to ensure key processes are running optimally.
+These same sensors can also prevent unexpected downtime by predicting when parts need to be replaced.

-If a problem occurs, the system might be able to send a notification to a service technician informing them what is wrong and what parts they will need to fix the problem.
+If a problem occurs, the system can send a notification to a service technician informing them of what's wrong and what parts they need to fix the problem.
 This can save the technician from coming on site to diagnose the problem and then having to travel to a warehouse to get the part needed to fix the problem.

 How do IoT devices work?

-IoT devices vary in terms of functionality, but IoT devices have some similarities in how they work.
+IoT devices vary in terms of functionality, but also have some similarities in how they work.
 First, IoT devices are physical objects designed to interact with the real world in some way.
 The device might be a sensor on an assembly line or an intelligent security camera.
-In either case, the device is sensing what's happening in the physical world.
+In either case, the device senses what's happening in its surrounding environment.

-The device itself includes an integrated CPU, network adapter and firmware, which is usually built on an open source platform.
-In most cases, IoT devices connect to a Dynamic Host Configuration Protocol server and acquire an IP address that the device can use to function on the network.
+The devices themselves typically include an integrated CPU, firmware and a network adapter.
+In most cases, IoT devices connect to a Dynamic Host Configuration Protocol server and acquire an IP address that it can use to function on the network.
 Some IoT devices are directly accessible over the public internet, but most are designed to operate exclusively on private networks.